Xanax is a common trade name for Alprazolam – A short-acting benzodiazepine medically used in managing anxiety disorders.

-Xanax has a substantial risk for addiction and drug dependence when abused or taken for a prolonged period of time.
+Xanax has a substantial risk for addiction and drug dependence when abused or taken for a prolonged period.

-Stopping Xanax can prove very challenging as withdrawal symptoms tend to be severe and can become life-threatening if unmanaged medically.
+Stopping suddenly can prove challenging as severe withdrawal symptoms can become life-threatening if unmanaged medically.

 If you or a loved one are abusing Xanax, whether fake or prescribed or have developed a dependence or addiction, we urge you to seek urgent addiction help.

-Detox Plus UK can facilitate a medical Xanax detox within one of our UK CQC registered detox centres.
-There, you will be cared for by a team of addiction counsellors and medical professionals 24/7 to ensure your safety.
-This can then be followed by a full Xanax rehabilitation programme which is strongly recommended for anyone who has completed a Xanax detox.
+Detox Plus UK can facilitate a medical detox within one of our UK CQC-registered detox centres.
+You will be cared for there by a team of addiction counsellors and medical professionals 24/7 to ensure your safety.
+This can be followed by a thoroughly recommended rehabilitation programme for anyone who has completed a detox.

 Xanax abuse and addiction can and does kill.
-It is vital to seek the correct treatment in order to recover.
+It is essential to seek the correct treatment to recover.

 Drug Rehab Resources